-To fully understand the value that a unified context propagation specification can realistically provide, you should first understand the concepts of distributed tracing, context propagation, and the related challenges.
+To fully understand the value that a unified context propagation specification can provide, you should first understand the concepts of distributed tracing, context propagation, and the related challenges.

 Why we need distributed tracing

 Distributed tracing is used to understand the control flow within distributed systems (i.e., how transactions flow through multiple distributed services).
-While distributed tracing has been around for over a decade, it’s gained renewed interest in recent years with the rise of microservices architectures.
+While distributed tracing has been around for over a decade, it’s gained renewed interest recently with the rise of microservices architectures.
 While it may still be possible to track the execution flow of transactions within traditional “monolithic application” environments, this is certainly not the case when working with numerous microservices, where control flows can become highly dynamic (for example, with service meshes or circuit breakers that change the execution flow of transactions at runtime).

-Micro service applications are significantly more complex than traditional 3- tier apps
+Microservice applications are significantly more complex than traditional 3- tier apps

-In order to make distributed tracing work, we need a way to pass context information from one transaction to the next.
+To make distributed tracing work, we need a way to pass context information from one transaction to the next.
 Such a transaction context, or simply “context” for short, is represented by one or more unique identifiers that enable linkage between the client-side and the server-side of each transaction.

-Passing context within HTTP headers enables linkage between distributed traces
+The passing context within HTTP headers enables linkage between distributed traces

 Why context propagation breaks